BigDataBiology/big-data-biology_org/content/index.md

 ## Upcoming

-**15 Oct**.
-Svetlana will give the [Serbian Society for Bioinformatics and Computational Biology (BIRBI)](http://bioinfo.matf.bg.ac.rs/home/) seminar "Exploring the global resistome within the EMBARK project".

 **2 Nov**.
-Svetlana will give a talk _Challenges in metagenomic annotation of antibiotic resistome_ at the [Program of Serbian Society of Bioinformatics and Computational Biology hybrid seminars](http://bioinfo.matf.bg.ac.rs/).
+Svetlana will give a seminar _Challenges in metagenomic annotation of antibiotic resistome_ invited by [Serbian Society of Bioinformatics and Computational Biology](http://bioinfo.matf.bg.ac.rs/home/).

 ## Recent News